franciscolopezsancho/books/dreyfuss-skill-coping.md

 Abstract
-Part I: five levels of skill.
+# Part I: five levels of skill.
 Beginner, advanced beginner, competence, proficiency and expert.
-Part II
+## Part II
- 2. The perceptual Noema.
+### The perceptual Noema.
 Husserl: how the object appears to conciousness.
 The idea.
 Follendal: the meaning
-    Gurwitsch: the percept (it's a thing)
+Gurwitsch: the percept (it's a thing
- 3. Husserl conceptualization of perception: as interpretive sense Meaning is an act of conciousness.
+### Husserl conceptualization of perception: as interpretive sense
+Meaning is an act of conciousness.
 [But we give meaning or is given to us?]
-      There is that paralelism with Husserl and Frege In Frege the idea (our mental imagery), the sense (the concept), the reference (the thing) Following that Husserl talks about : the act of giving meaning (-> idea).
-But here this might be the biggest contribution.
-        He claims that this act, this intention, thinking from some perspective/category extracts the meaning from the object:
+There is that paralelism with Husserl and Frege
+In Frege the idea (our mental imagery), the sense (the concept), the reference (the thing) Following that Husserl talks about : the act of giving meaning (-> idea).
+But here this might be the biggest contribution:      - this act, this intention, thinking from some perspective/category produces the meaning from the object

- 4. The ideal meaning of Hus is the reference in Frege
+  The ideal meaning of Hus is the sense in Frege
- 5. The filling act in Hus is a complement of the reference in Freg where the act is the realization that the idea/sense (Hus/Fre) is
- 6.     filled with the reference.
+  The filling act in Hus is a complement of the reference in Freg where the act is the realization that the idea/sense (Hus/Fre) is filled with the reference.
 [This reminds me to MPont that critiques how can the idea match the thing if it wasn't extracted prior? (not sure I'm quoting )]
- 7.
+  Signifying act => sense (as intermediary) => Fulfilling act.